quantumlib/Cirq/docs/google/calibration.md

                    + "/jobs/" + JOB_ID)
 job_calibration = cg.EngineJob(cg.JobConfig(), job, engine).get_calibration()

-# The calibration can be iterated through using something like this:
+# The calibration can be iterated through using something like the following.
 for metric_name in latest_calibration:
   print(metric_name)
   print('------')
   for qubit_or_pair in latest_calibration[metric_name]:
      # Note that although the value is often singular,
-     # The metric_value is of the type list and can have multiple values
+     # the metric_value is of the type list and can have multiple values
      metric_value = latest_calibration[metric_name][qubit_or_pair]
      print(f'{qubit_or_pair} = {metric_value}')
 ```